Multi-Jet Production in Deep Inelastic Scattering with Pythia: Theoretical background

 where $f_n^\pm$ are the beam PDFs, $\mathcal{M}_n$ the matrix element of the process with $n$ additional partons and $\Phi_n$ the corresponding phase space element.
 Let ($\mathcal{S}_0, \mathcal{S}_1, \dots, \mathcal{S}_n)$ be the states with $0 \dots n$ additional partons, ($t_0, t_1, \dots, t_n)$ the corresponding scales at which state $\mathcal{S}_i$ branches to $\mathcal{S}_{i+1}$, $0\leq i < n$, $\mathcal{P}_{\mathcal{S}_n}(t)$ the branching probability of a state and

 the no-emission probability of state $\mathcal{S}_n$ between scales $t_1$ and $t_2$.
-The following sections are written with simplified notation, considering only final state radiation (FSR) of parton showers while omitting initial-state radiation (ISR), and taking implicit integrals in $z$.
-If we attach the parton shower to the core process $B_0$, the exclusive parton shower cross sections become
+The following sections are written with simplified notation, considering only final-state radiation (FSR) of parton showers while omitting initial-state radiation (ISR), and taking implicit integrals in $z$.
+If we attach the parton shower to the core process $\mathrm{B}_0$, the exclusive parton-shower cross-sections become